===============Manage start up applications:=============

 Command: start-pulseaudio-kde

-Status: unwanted for every GNOME users.
+Status: unwanted for every GNOME users. - Remote Desktop

 The Vino server is a VNC server for incoming connections to the desktop, allowing others users to connect, view and operate in the desktop.
 This requires the Vino server was enabled in system preferences.